CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * It should be possible to restrict the ** user environment ** of the teleworking computer ** **.
 The administrator should be able to specify which programs the teleworker can execute, which peripheral devices can be used and which changes the teleworker may make to the system.
 In addition, the teleworker settings that are necessary for safe operation should not change unauthorized and not allowed to play third-party software without permission.
 * Depending on the operating system installed and other existing protection mechanisms of the teleworking computer, it must be checked whether virus protection programs should be used.
 If this is the case, a virus check must be carried out before importing data from removable media, before transferring data media or when sending and receiving data.
 * If the teleworking computer should be administrated via ** Remote Administration **, it must be ensured that remote administration can only be carried out in an authorized way.
 In the remote maintenance, authentication of the remote maintenance personnel, the encryption of the transmitted data and a logging of the administration processes must be ensured.
 From the above functionalities, it is necessary to select those which are required due to the security requirements of the teleworking computers and which are possible according to the protection requirement.
 Based on these functionalities then a suitable operating system must be selected as a platform.
-If this does not support all required functionalities, additional products must be used.
-In this case, as far as possible all telework computers of an institution should be equipped in the same way in order to facilitate care and maintenance and to be able to bring similar systems together as client groups.
-The overall system must be configured by the administrators in such a way that maximum security can be achieved.
+If this does not support all the required functionalities, additional products must be used.
+In this case, as far as possible all telework computers of an institution should be equipped in the same way in order to facilitate care and maintenance and to be able to merge similar systems as client groups.
+The overall system must be configured by the administrators so that maximum security can be achieved.

 Additional requirements for the individual client systems are listed in the block layer SYS.2 * Desktop Systems *.
 These should be implemented according to the client solution used for the teleworking computer.